 A fence also gives seclusion, sets limits for young children, and keeps intruders out.

-Retaining walls not only keep soil and mulch in place around your flower beds but can also elevate them off the ground.
-There are numerous advantages to raised flower beds, including:
+Keeping walls may keep soil and mulch in place while also elevating your flower beds off the ground.
+Raised flower beds have a number of advantages, including: